Three-dimensional active turbulence in microswimmer suspensions: simulations and modelling: Abstract

 \section{Abstract}

 Active turbulence is a paradigmatic and fascinating example of self-organized motion at large scales occurring in active matter.
-We employ massive hydrodynamic simulations of suspensions of resolved model microswimmers to tackle the phenomenon in semi-diluted conditions at a mesoscopic level.
-We measure the kinetic energy spectrum and find that it decays as $k^{-3}$ over a range of intermediate wavenumbers.
+We employ massive hydrodynamic simulations of suspensions of resolved model microswimmers to tackle the phenomenon in semi-dilute conditions at a mesoscopic level.
+We measure the kinetic energy spectrum and we detect a $k^{-3}$ power law regime.
 The velocity distributions are of L\'evy type, a distinct difference with inertial turbulence.
 Furthermore, we propose a reduced order dynamical deterministic model for active turbulence, inspired to {\it shell models} for classical turbulence, whose numerical and analytical study confirms the spectrum power-law observed in the simulations and reveals hints of a non-Gaussian, intermittent, physics of active turbulence.
 Direct numerical simulations and modelling also agree in pointing to a phenomenological picture whereby, in the absence of an energy cascade {\it \`a la Richardson} forbidden by the low Reynolds number regime, it is the coupling between fluid velocity gradients and bacterial orientation that gives rise to a multiscale dynamics.